mickey-gs/CSC1028/README.md

 # semantic

 Hi!
-This is semantic, a project intended to allow developers to generate source code in a variety of different programming languages with ease.
-This README is intended to serve as a brief introduction to the project, but a more in-depth explanation is provided as 'deliverables2.html' in the deliverables folder.
+This is Semantic, a project intended to allow developers to generate source code in a variety of different programming languages with ease.
+This README is intended to serve as a brief introduction to the Github repo: for a complete explanation of the project, see deliverables/deliverable2.html.

 ## deliverables